 The recoverable amount of the Western Australia CGU has been determined based on VIU methodology.
-The calculation uses a four year cash flow projection, a pre-tax discount rate of 10.8% (2020: 10.4%) and a long-term growth rate of 2.0% (2020: 2.0%) has been applied.
+The calculation uses a four-year cash flow projection, a pre-tax discount rate of 11.5% (2021: 10.8%) and a long-term growth rate of 2.5% (2021: 2.0%).
 The Western Australia CGU was tested for sensitivity of the pre-tax discount rate as well as other factors noted below.

 The Western Australia CGU has a small number of customers and the recoverable amount is sensitive to changes in iron ore customer contractual arrangements.
 The recoverable amount of the CGU was determined taking into consideration expected expiry of iron ore customer contracts.
-Should contracts with iron ore customers not be renewed or the iron ore customers either cease to operate before the expected end of mine life or be unable to comply with current contractual arrangements, it may result in a change to the impairment recorded for the CGU.
+Should contracts with iron ore customers not be renewed or the iron ore customers either cease to operate before the expected end-of-mine life or be unable to comply with current contractual arrangements, it may result in a change to the impairment recorded for the CGU.
 The recoverable amount of the CGU supports the carrying amount, therefore no further impairment has been recognised.
 Due to the carrying value being highly sensitive to the iron ore customer assumptions, no reversal of previous impairments has been recognised.